cypress-io/cypress/cypress/v1.0/documentation/1-Commands/56-type.md

 ## Key Events Table

-Cypress will print out a table of key events that detail the keys that were pressed within the console.
-Each will contain the `which` character code and the events that happened as a result of that key press.
+Cypress will print out a table of key events that detail the keys that were pressed when clicking on type within the [command log](https://on.cypress.io/api/type#section-command-log).
+Each character will contain the `which` character code and the events that happened as a result of that key press.

 Events that were `defaultPrevented` may prevent other events from firing and those will show up as empty.
 For instance, canceling `keydown` will not fire `keypress` or `textInput` or `input`, but will fire `keyup` (which matches the spec).

-Additionally events that cause a `change` event to fire (such as typing `{enter}` will display that these caused a change event.
+Additionally, events that cause a `change` event to fire (such as typing `{enter}`) will display with the `change` event column as `true.

-Any modifiers activated for the event are listed.
+Any modifiers activated for the event are also listed in a `modifiers` column.

 ![Cypress cy.type key events table](https://cloud.githubusercontent.com/assets/1157043/18144246/b44df61c-6f93-11e6-8553-96b1b347db4b.png)